scalyr/logstash-output-scalyr/README.md

 ### Special fields

 Scalyr assigns semantics to certain fields.
 These semantics allow Scalyr to know which field contains the main message, and also facilitates searching of data.
-For example, a user may restrict searches to specific combination of `origin` and `logfile` in the [Scalyr UI](https://www.scalyr.com/help/log-overview), whereby these 2 fields have dedicated input widgets in the UI.
+For example, a user may restrict searches to specific combination of `serverHost` and `logfile` in the [Scalyr UI](https://www.scalyr.com/help/log-overview), whereby these 2 fields have dedicated input widgets in the UI.

 Mapping/renaming of Logstash event fields to these special fields an important configuration step.
 For example, if the main message is contained in a field named `text_msg`, then you should configure the plugin's `message_field`  parameter to `text_msg`.
 This instructs the plugin to rename event `text_msg` to `message`, thus enabling the Scalyr backend to correctly receive the main log message.